DIY Wills advice

 All it takes is one simple mistake in the way the will is written or signed, and the entire will is void.
 That is why it is important to get professional help.
 It is very easy to believe all you read on the internet services web pages saying” get you DIY will here for x amount of money, cheap and the majority if websites say legal document.

 A fully qualified solicitor is the best option knowing that if you do die everything you wrote is legal and go to plan.
 If you do opt for a DIY will kit It could cause more pain and grief to your loved ones if there is a huge battle because the will hasn’t been done professionally.

-While it might be tempting to produce a do it yourself will, it can be a dangerous thing to do if you don’t have all the required legal knowledge.
-It’s not simply a question of making sure all the right people are recognized as beneficiaries, you also need to make sure the will is signed and witnessed in exactly the right way, otherwise it’s as good as not having one at all
+While it might be tempting to produce a do it yourself, it can be a dangerous thing to do if you don’t have all the required legal knowledge.
+It’s not simply a question of making sure all the right people are recognized as beneficiaries, you also need to make sure the will is signed and witnessed in exactly the right way, otherwise, it’s as good as not having one at all

-Doing a DIY will kit is something that could risk your loved ones future.
+Doing a DIY will kit is something that could risk your loved one’s future.
 You may end up leaving your loved ones facing the threat of Inheritance Tax, when a solicitor could have made sure assets were protected.
-Also if you make a slip-up the legal system may be able to step in and take a number of your assets even though they would have gone to someone else if you had wrote your last will and testimony properly.
+Also, if you make a slip-up the legal system may be able to step in and take a number of your assets even though they would have gone to someone else if you had written your last will and testimony properly.

-Please call us and we can give you advice about having a legally binding will.
-We wouldn’t recommend cutting corners on anything legal especially when it comes to Estates, money etc. Its a very dangerous and could cause huge problems.
+Please call us and we can give you advice about having a legally binding Will.
+We wouldn’t recommend cutting corners on anything legal especially when it comes to Estates, money etc. It’s very dangerous and could cause huge problems.